navis-org/fafbseg-py/docs/source/tutorials/flywire_setup.rst

 1. The "Public release" is the static snapshot made available alongside the preprints and corresponds to materialization version ``630`` (see below for an explanation of materializations).
-Anyone has access to this dataset.
+Anyone has access to this dataset after signing up.
 2. The "Sandbox" is a training ground that has seen minimal proofreading (i.e. is close to the bsae segmentation).
 Anyone has access to this dataset.
 3. The "Production" dataset is where people do the actual proofreading/annotation.